 It typically occurs between the ages of 30 and 60 and is much more common in women than in men.
 Eventually, it may even affect the shape of the nose, causing it to swell and get bumpy.

-There are many conventional treatments that are commonly recommended, such as avoiding triggers that irritate the symptoms (for example: spicy food, stress, sun, heat or alcohol), prescription medications (containing antibiotics or anti-inflammatory steroids) or intense-pulsed-light photo-facials.
+Common conventional treatments include avoiding triggers that irritate the symptoms (e.g. spicy food, stress, sun, heat, alcohol), prescription medications (containing antibiotics or anti-inflammatory steroids) or intense-pulsed-light photo-facials.

 However, these treatments often do not provide any substantial relief.
-Worse yet- the prescription medications are just awful for the health of the microbiome.
+Worse yet, prescription medications are awful for the health of the microbiome.
 Studies have demonstrated that oral probiotics are helpful in reducing the inflammation and thus, the symptoms of rosacea.
 Interestingly enough, although the anti-inflammatory effect is not the same, topical probiotics seem to help, scientifically and anecdotally.
 Anecdotally, homemade topical kefir masks help some rosacea sufferers.
-Please-if you try this-do not use commercially made kefir, filled with sugar and other inflammatory ingredients.
+Please, if you try this, do not use commercially made kefir, filled with sugar and other inflammatory ingredients.

 Can we look younger by taking probiotics?
-You know that having a well functioning GI microbiome boosts our immune systems.
+You know that having a well-functioning GI microbiome boosts our immune system.

-Having a strong immune system benefits all organs of the body, including the skin.
+Having a healthy immune system benefits all organs of the body, including the skin.

-There are about 100 million microbes (bacteria, fungi and viruses) that live on and in the human body.
+There are about 100 million microbes (bacteria, fungi, and viruses) that live on and in the human body.
 Ongoing studies suggest that the lowering of skin inflammation (via many different mechanisms including the use of probiotics) will stimulate collagen production in the skin.
 In addition, it will likely decrease the amount of collagen loss we experience via “normal aging.”
 Researchers are also suggesting that probiotics can benefit aging skin via topical applications as well.
-So stay tuned to see if topical probiotics will be proven to be effective anti-aging skincare products.
+Tune in soon to see if topical probiotics will be effective anti-aging skincare products.